Scifabric/pybossa.github.io/blog/_posts/2014-07-04-crowdcrafting.md

 # What is Crowcrafting?

-[*Crowdcrafting.org*](http://crowdcrafting.org/) is an opensource platform that provides a highly convenient framework around which crowdsourced projects can be constructed, allowing anyone to connect with people from all around the world to solve problems quickly and efficiently.
+[*Crowdcrafting.org*](http://crowdcrafting.org/) is an opensource platform that provides a highly convenient framework around which crowdsourced projects can be constructed, allowing you to connect with people from all around the world to solve problems quickly and efficiently.
 Volunteers can help with image classification, transcription, geocoding and much more.

 # What’s new?